PGerk/BGG_Spiel_Priority_Comparer/README.md

 4. Gather all csv files
 5. Upload them to the app
 6. The app will calculate the mean priority for each game and sort them by group desireability (lower = higher priority)

+Please note that this is a Streamlit App and needs to deployed to Streamlit.